mikechambers/firefly-cl/scripts/README.md

 Bash script that generates one image for each possible style based on the specified prompt.
 Will create an image for each style, and combine all of them into a pdf.

-Requires that [ImageMagick](https://imagemagick.org/index.php) be installed and in path.
+Requires that [ImageMagick](https://imagemagick.org/index.php) is installed and in path.

 ## License